EmilHvitfeldt/percentify/README.md

 ## Inspiration

-The underlaying code for this package is inspired by the work done by [Davis Vaughan](https://twitter.com/dvaughan32) in [strapgod](https://github.com/DavisVaughan/strapgod).
+The underlying code for this package is inspired by the work done by [Davis Vaughan](https://twitter.com/dvaughan32) in [strapgod](https://github.com/DavisVaughan/strapgod).